microsoft/DMF/Dmf/Documentation/Driver Module Framework.md

 -   There is no limit to the number of Child Modules a Module can have.
     Child Modules, in turn, can have any number of Child Modules.

--   Any Module an instantiate any other Module.
+-   Any Module can instantiate any other Module.
 Any Module can be instantiated by any other Module.
 (Of course, in practice there should be a logical and functional reason for doing so.)